-Luminaires shall use LED modules with a minimum color-rendering index of 80.
-The luminance of these pendant-mounted direct-indirect luminaires is enhanced by white or light colored ceilings, which reflect the light down into the learning space.
+Luminaires shall use LED modules with a minimum color-rendering index of 82.
+The luminance of these pendant-mounted directindirect luminaires is enhanced by white or light colored ceilings, which reflect the light down into the learning space.

-- · Submit a narrative summarizing the design approach for credit compliance and identify applicable SCA standards to be incorporated into design documents. - Submit a narrative to describe any special circumstances or non-standard compliance paths taken by the project.
+- Submit a narrative summarizing the design approach for credit compliance and identify applicable SCA standards to be incorporated into design documents. - Submit a narrative to describe any special circumstances or non-standard compliance paths taken by the project.

-- Incorporate SCA's requirements in construction documents including the lighting layouts and lighting fixture schedules. - Submit legible point by point lighting level (photometric) calculations for typical and nontypical areas. - Submit LPD (Lighting Power Density) for each space and overall LPD for the building.
-Include calculation method and parameters.
+- Incorporate SCA's requirements in construction documents including the lighting layouts and lighting fixture schedules. - Submit legible point by point lighting level (photometric) calculations for typical and nontypical areas. - Indicate calculation method and parameters, include LPD (Lighting Power Density) for each space and overall LPD for the building.

-• Submit updated documentation to address incomplete and outstanding issues.
+• Provide updated documentation to address incomplete and outstanding issues.